Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Inform and provide inputs to operations and culture

 ### How
+- Preferred theory(ies) of change
 - Facillitating Sociocratic strategy and planning meetings.
-- Notion based project management to centralise our coordination
+- Notion based project management for visibilty around our pipelines

 ### What
 - Articulating a revised Mission and Aim for the organization